 One of the leading equity-modeled dispensaries, The People’s Dispensary empowers communities through cannabis by committing 10% of net profits to local community reinvestment funds.
 Focusing on communities devastated by the war on drugs, TPD has also made it accessible for people of all backgrounds to invest in and reap the economic benefits of the cannabis industry, while empowering their employees.
 TPD’s Instagram feed posts breaking news and events regarding sustainable and equitable cannabis companies, while encouraging you to get involved.

 Based out of Canada, Civilized is one of the leading lifestyle websites and brands in cannabis.
 They share daily news, culture articles, and content while simultaneously challenging popular conventions about cannabis consumers by presenting them as intelligent, accomplished, and lighthearted.
-Civilized’s Instagram feed is the perfect mix between funny, educational, entertaining, and thought-provoking cannabis related content in a crisp, engaging feed.
+Civilized’s Instagram feed is the perfect mix of funny, educational, entertaining, and thought-provoking cannabis-related content in a crisp, engaging feed.

-One of the most chic print publications in cannabis, Broccoli Mag is a favorite for sophisticated, international fashion-friendly, and art-focused cannabis users.
+One of the chicest print publications in cannabis, Broccoli Mag is a favorite for sophisticated, international fashion-friendly, and art-focused cannabis users.
 Their feed is immaculately curated to provoke your eye and keep you scrolling while revealing the fascinating unexplored intersections of culture and cannabis in communities throughout the world.

 It’s hard to think of an outlet that can beat out Marijuana Moment in terms of having the latest and most up-to-date coverage on the United States cannabis industry.
 Editor Tom Angell is the go-to source for the industry’s breaking news.
 Follow Tom on Twitter to be sure that you won’t miss any breaking marijuana news again.